 Developments in battery technology

-Applications for energy storage projects in the UK have grown from 2MW in 2012, to over 6.8GW in 2018.
+Applications for energy storage systems and projects in the UK have grown from 2MW in 2012, to over 6.8GW in 2018.
 And the average capacity for these projects has nearly tripled in the last three years from 10MW in 2016 to 27MW in 2018.
 Enough energy to power approximately 4,428 homes.

 More than 300 UK-based businesses are operating in this sector.
 3.3GW of storage capacity (including hydro projects) are now operational in the UK and a further 5.4GW has planning consent.
 This includes 4.8GW of battery storage, which is enough capacity to fully charge 480,000 electric vehicles.